jakebrinkmann/organized-drops/README.md

 A python script to find files in a folder older than a certain date, and subsequently organize these files into a new folder hierarchy.

+## Install

+To install using pip:

+    pip install -r requirements.txt

 ## Usage

 When used from the command-line: